ndunks/WaJs/etc/wa-debug.md

 - BinaryProtocol.read will Decrypt data
 - readNode

-You can add Log function when BinaryProtocol Read/Write (not encrypted)
+You can add Log function when BinaryProtocol Read/Write (before encrypt)

 ``` js
 this.read = function(e) {